danushw/mickey/README.md

 ## Introduction

-**Mickey in the World** is a project aimed at exploring the integration of various technologies to create a seamless user experience.
+**Mickey in the World** is a project aimed at exploring the integration of various technologies.
 The project involves:

 -   A React frontend enhanced with Material UI and Google Maps API.
 -   A Flask backend providing RESTful API services, architected as microservices to ensure modularity, scalability, and ease of maintenance.